 Cosmic Deconstruction Language (v.29)

-In scripture, the language of “sun, moon and stars” is rooted in Genesis 1:14-16 where these are elements which “govern” the times and seasons.
+We need to hear these words as the Jews of the time would hear it by comparing it with OT language.
+In scripture, the language of “sun, moon and stars” is rooted in Genesis 1:14-16 where these are elements that “govern” the times and seasons.
 Later, these heavenly lights are used as metaphors to speak of earthly authorities and governors.
-Thus, when God comes against earthly authorities in judgment, the OT prophets use what is known as “cosmic deconstruction language".
+Thus, when God comes against earthly authorities in judgment, the OT prophets use what is known as “cosmic deconstruction language”.
 It is very similar to the collapsing-universe terminology found in our Matthew 24.
 Thus, Jesus, in using this sort of language in Matthew 24:29 is drawing on familiar OT texts.
 If we were familiar with our OT, as the Jews of his day were, we would pick up on this.
 In fact, Jesus quotes from some of these texts almost verbatim.
 Here are a few examples to illustrate.

 Prophesying the fall of Babylon to the Medes in 539 BC, Isaiah wrote:

 Behold, the Day of the Lord is coming, Cruel, with fury and burning anger, To make the land a desolation; And He will exterminate its sinners from it.
 For the stars of heaven and their constellations Will not flash forth with their light; The sun will be dark when it rises, And the moon will not shed its light.
 (Isa.
 13:9–10)

 When Babylon fell, the stars, moon and sun did not literally go dark.
 Isaiah later prophesied the fall of Edom in terms of de-creation: